 The Canon G7X Mark III is packed full with features.
-But how does it stack up against its rivals, specifically the Sony RX100 Mark VII?
+But how does it stack up against its rivals, specifically the Sony RX100 Mark VII specs?

 Canon have not increased pixel count and so match the Sony RX100 VII, sticking with a 1 inch stack type CMOS sensor.

 Canon however have increased the focal length from 24-100mm to 24-120mm.
-The Sony RX100 Mark VII has a little more reach though, at 24-200mm, but this was at a trade off for a smaller aperture.
+The Sony RX100 Mark VII specs have a little more reach though, at 24-200mm, but this was at a trade off for a smaller aperture.

 The Canon G7X Mark III has an aperture of F1.8-2.8, compared to Sony’s F2.8-4.5.
 This could be important for those wishing to use low light situations.

 The Canon G7X Mark III now offers 4K video recording.
 As well as Full HD (1080) 120fps video, compared to the Sony which goes up to an incredible 960fps.